Dusty-Gannon/sparse-model-forecasts/Simulations/README.md

 -   `AICvsSTANdecorrelation.csv`: The result table for the case of covariate shift / decorrelation, based on runs listed in DecorrConfig.txt and definted in DecorrConfig.R

--   `AICvsStanRMSE.R`: File of R functions we used to run the AIC vs Horsehoe analyses found in AICvsStanBatch.R *** maybe should be put in the R folder?
+-   `AICvsStanRMSE.R`: File of R functions we used to run the AIC vs Horsehoe analyses found in AICvsStanBatch.R

 -   `AR-p_beta_p_model_sims.R`: Amy is unsure what this is